mindersec/minder/docs/docs/ref/cli/minder_auth_delete.md

 ### Options

 ```
   -h, --help                    help for delete
+      --yes-delete-my-account   Bypass yes/no prompt when deleting the account
 ```

 ### Options inherited from parent commands